These faces are going to be all over billboards and catwalks in the next year.

 You’ll remember this hijabi model from her 2015 shoot with H&M. Since then, she’s kept herself extremely busy – the Moroccan-Pakistani 25-year-old, who was raised in the UK, does public speaking as well as modelling.

 Hanaa Ben Abdesslem

 This Tunisian 27-year-old got her start on reality TV, and signed with IMG Models in 2010.
 She was Lancôme’s first Muslim spokesmodel, and also became the first model from the region to feature in the Pirelli calendar.

 Another Tunisian glamazon, Fourati has personal style to spare and has covered Sports Illustrated.
 She has one daughter with her husband, journalist Ayman Mohyeldin, and also has her own fashion line.

 Here’s another relatively new face who’s made a big impact in just a couple of seasons.
 Attal describes herself as a British-Moroccan, and she appeared on British Vogue‘s last September issue alongside Kate Moss.
 Not a bad spot to be in.

 Does everyone from Tunisia look like this?
 The 18-year-old has covered L’officiel and fronted a Dolce & Gabbana cosmetics campaign, and we’re excited to see what she does next.

 Now here’s a true citizen of the world.
 Shaik grew up in Australia as the product of a Lithuanian mum and a Pakistani dad who was raised in Saudi Arabia.
-She’s got a contract with Australian department store David Jones, and was our very own May cover girl.
+She’s got a contract with Australian department store David Jones, and was our very own Emirates Woman May cover girl in 2017.